Elderly Mobility Scale

 - Gait

-The person using this scale will have to administer a few tests to observe the patient performing certain actions, and they will be scored based on the scale’s criteria, discussed in-depth later on.
+Health professionals using this scale, such as physiotherapists, occupational therapists, nurses, or geriatricians, will have to administer a few tests to observe the patient performing certain actions.
+The tests will be scored based on the scale’s criteria, which will be discussed in depth later.

 How to use the Elderly Mobility Scale

-The Elderly Mobility Scale is easy to use because each part has set rating options for you to select from based on observations.
-You simply need to pick the best rating.
-Since that is how simple it is, we will be spending this section talking about the seven parts and what exactly you need to do for each.
+The Elderly Mobility Scale is easy to use.
+Each part has set rating options for you to select from based on observations.
+You need to pick the best rating.
+Here's an overview of the seven parts and what you need to do for each.

 Before anything, make sure to prepare the following: